 Delicate Line Work

 A super delicate piece made with the light hand of a professional, this crescent moon tattoo comprises precise line work, placed together to create a full picture.

 Crescent moons provide a lot of opportunities to serve as a base for hanging decoration.
 Here, we have feathers, jewels, and flowers trickling off the moon like a dreamcatcher.

-This super contrasty sunflower and moon tattoo is hyper-detailed in the petals and leaves.
-The stardust is but simple lines and dots but pops to equal effect when juxtaposed with the bulk of the piece.
+This floral moon tattoo is hyper-detailed in the petals and leaves.
+The moon comprises a series of delicate dots, but pops to equal effect when juxtaposed with the bulk of the piece.